A firewall is an appliance (a combination of hardware and software) or an application

 but are not limited to, antivirus software, intrusion detection software, patch management,

 strong passwords/passphrases, and spyware detection utilities.
 Binghamton University

 uses a firewall that incorporates several strategies to increase the safety of data

 As the security profile of the Internet changes, Binghamton University ITS continually evaluates new threats and adjusts security processes to keep the computers and data on our network as secure as possible without impeding productivity.
 The following ports, which are some of the most highly used vectors for attacking network resources on nearly every network in the world, are closed at the edge firewall:

 22 – SSH

 143 - IMAP

 Closing these ports does not prevent you from using them from within our network or from outside our network; however, the process to access them may require using the SSL VPN.
 It is available at https://ssl.binghamton.edu.

 Firewall change request

-If you have a request to add or change a firewall rule, please use the form located within the IT Self Service "Make a Request" Website.
+If you have a request to add or change a firewall rule, please use the form located within the IT Self Service Exception Request.
 Most requests are services within three business days.
 You may be contacted for more information regarding your change request.